wikisamuel/wikisamuel.github.io/java/tp3-en.md

 ----

-## 4. Special powers
+## 5. Special powers
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->

 * We want to add special powers to our Pokemons.
 Special powers are not associated with species (i.e. two Pokemons from the same specie could have different special powers).
 A Pokemon could have 0 to several special powers.
 * Special powers are *strong* : a strong Pokemon is able to trigger an earthquake (it displays *Brrr* to the console) ; *clever* : a clever Pokemon can solve an equation (it displays *x+2=4* to the console), and *beautiful* : a beautiful Pokemon can charm other Pokemons (it displays *Hey !* to the console).
-* Define a Bulbasaur class : a Bulbasaur is a kind of Pokemon which Specie is Bulbasaur.
+* Define a StrongCleverBulbasaur class : a StrongCleverBulbasaur is a kind of Pokemon which Specie is Bulbasaur.
 * Define 3 interfaces for various types of special powers.
-* Make Bulbasaur have the strong and clever special powers.
+* Make StrongCleverBulbasaur have the strong and clever special powers.
 Implement relevant methods.
-* Define Charmander the same way.
-Charmanders are clever and beautiful.
+* Define BeautifulCleverCharmander the same way.

 ----

-## (bonus) 5.
+## (bonus) 6.
 AI may be the future (part 1)
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->

 _Some of you might already have done this work during the last session.
 Feel free to reuse it._